Information for private individuals - Importing a Private Vehicle into France from Canada or the U.S.

 [*- you have the vehicle’s conformity to French safety and environment standards checked by the local "direction régionale de l’industrie, de la recherche et de l’environnement" (DRIRE).
 Almost all vehicles purchased outside France are not manufactured to comply with French standards and will require modifications, sometimes of an expensive nature.
 You are particularly advised, prior to shipping the vehicle to France, to check with the manufacturer in Canada or the US the kinds of modifications that will be required to bring the vehicle in conformity with French standards.
 Nonconforming vehicles must be exported.
 After the expiration of the 4-month time limit, they may not be driven in France with the foreign license plates.*]

-[*For more information on the changes you will have to undertake you can contact one of the DRIRE (addresses on the website: www.drire.gouv.fr)*]
+[*For more information on the changes you will have to undertake you can contact a regional environment directorate (DREAL) by clicking on the interactive map at the end of the page http://www.ecologique-solidaire.gouv.fr/index.php/services-deconcentres-du-ministere *]

 Failure to comply may result in severe penalties.